 Qantas,the only Australian airline that is part of any global airline alliance.

-Qatar Airways,one of the most highly rated and fastest growing airlines worldwide and the only one of the major Gulf carriers to join a global alliance.
+Qatar Airways,one of the most highly rated and fastest growing airlines worldwide and the only one of the major Gulf carriers to have joined a global alliance.

 Royal Jordanian,the first airline from the Middle East to join any global airline alliance.